DvidPiDev/WLED-AudioSync/README.md

 Again, simply run the executable with an `--uninstall` argument and delete the executable itself.

 ### Configuration
 By default, AudioSync will broadcast to every device on the network on port 11988.
-There is a settings.env file in the same directory as the executable in case you need to change something.
+There is an env file at ~/.audiosync.env.
 | Option          | Default | Description                                                                                                                                                                                                            |
 |-----------------|---------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WLED_IP_ADDRESS | 0.0.0.0 | The IP of your WLED device.
 Ignored if broadcast is turned on.                                                                                                                                                         |